-A basis for the nullspace is found by taking partial derivatives $\partial{t_1}$ , $\partial{t_2}$ , ... on the general solution, giving k solutions.
-The general solution is reconstructed from these basis elements by multiplying them by the symbols $t_1, t_2, \ldots$ and adding.
-The nullspace is the same regardless of the choice of basis, it is just the set of solutions of the homogeneous equation.
+Basis for the Nullspace.
+A basis for the nullspace is found by taking partial derivatives ∂{t_1} , ∂{t_2} , ... on the last frame algorithm general solution, giving k solutions.
+The general solution is reconstructed from these basis elements by multiplying them by the symbols t_1, t_2, \ldots and adding.
+The nullspace is the same regardless of the choice of basis, because it is just the set of solutions of the homogeneous equation.